IBFAIT/ImpactHubBot/Readme.md

 ### Functionality Upgrade ###
     Gateway Bot now can be searched(IH_Gateway_bot) & interacted with.
     User can join the main group after authorization (Users telegram ID should exist in the DB)

+# Maven/Heroku

+Once you have run

+`mvn clean heroku:deploy`

+You can use the following command to run the heroku dynos (It'll start the apps present in the dynos)

+`heroku ps:scale bot=1 -- To start the dyno`

+`heroku ps:scale bot=0 -- To stop the dyno`

+ADD ' -a <app_name> ' if needed

+The logs will display the console output of the application.
+You can check the logs after starting the app using

+`heroku logs --tail`

+ADD ' -a <app_name> ' if needed

+Eg : heroku logs --tail -a impacthub